mike390/node-tutorial-project/README.md

 <h3>Next steps</h3>

-    - promisify any of your chains of functions to avoid callbacks
+    - promisify any of your chains of functions to avoid callbacks (bluebird is the node module)
-    - add in html and return that instead!
+    - add in html and return that instead
     - use angular with node to make up a simple Hello World webpage
     - update angular to be react